19. Women and World War II

 It would take a year for the Allies to take Berlin.
 Unfortunately, the Soviet Union would get there first, with soldiers raping and pillaging German cities as they went.

-Let’s talk about the iconic women scientists back in the states who helped win the war for the Allies.
+Back in the US, women scientists helped win the war for the Allies.
 Leona Woods Marshall worked on Enrico Fermi’s Manhattan Project team that created a self-sustaining nuclear chain reaction at the University of Chicago.
 Think of how complicated it was to make.
 Her contributions were overlooked when Fermi received the Nobel Prize in Chemistry, but another woman scientist, Maria Goepert Mayer, did earn a Nobel prize for her work in nuclear physics.
 Both women’s work was key to the development of the atomic bomb.

-Here’s one of personal favorite anecdotes–Lilli Hornig was a Harvard chemist recruited with her fellow scientist husband to work at the Los Alamos site in New Mexico.
+Lilli Hornig was a Harvard chemist recruited with her fellow scientist husband to work at the Los Alamos site in New Mexico.
 But when she arrived and met with the site’s officials, they asked how fast she could type.
-She clapped back, “I don’t type.”
-She proved the haters wrong by later working in plutonium chemistry.
+She retorted, “I don’t type.”
+Her later work was in plutonium chemistry.

 Many women who worked at the Y-12 Electromagnetic Separation Plant had no idea of the critical nature of their work.
 The “Girls of Atomic City” operated uranium separation machines to create the U-235 isotope that fueled atomic devices.
 Women who came to these top secret sites as wives and children of scientists had no idea what their spouses did for work, but did the work that kept these sites functioning.